codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 title: How to add videos into a webpage?
 short: Embedded Content
-description: Embedded content is content that imports another file into the HTML document. <br>We have embedded an image into an HTML document. <br>Let's do it a few times again.
+description: Embedded content is content that imports another file into the HTML document. <br>We have embedded an image into an HTML document. <br>Let's do it few more times. :D
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, embedded, content, video, audio, music, image

 date: 2017-07-27 05:15:00